filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 ### Impact of direct data onboarding
-A concurrent proposal is to support skipping the built-in storage market actor for some data onboarding, which provides a cost reduction for arrangements that don’t need payments.
+A concurrent proposal is to support skipping the built-in storage market actor for some data onboarding, which provides a cost reduction for arrangements that don’t need on-chain payments.
 As this capability is implemented and adopted, the number of built-in market deals might decrease even as total data onboarding increases.
 If and when adopted, this would mitigate the risk significantly.
-However, this benefit depends on participants' adoption of new methods, which is uncertain.
+However, this benefit depends on participants' adoption of the new onboarding methods, which is uncertain.
 The built-in market actor might in any case be host a large number of payment-bearing deals.
 Thus, direct data onboarding cannot be relied upon in either the near- or long-term as a final solution.